-A “black box warning” has been issued by the FDA for Trazodone.
+A black box warning has been issued by the FDA for Trazodone.
 A black box warning is used to inform consumers about dangerous potential effects of a prescription drug.
-According to the label, Trazodone can produce or increase suicidal thoughts in children and young adults.
-Women who are pregnant or breast-feeding should ask their doctors about the risks involved in taking this medication.
+According to its label, Trazodone can produce or increase suicidal thoughts in children and young adults.
+Women who are pregnant or breastfeeding should ask their doctors about the risks involved in taking this medication.
 Drug interactions can also be dangerous when mixing different substances.
-People who have used an MAO inhibitor (MAOI) such as isocarboxazid, linezolid, phenelzine, rasagiline, or others, must wait at least 14 days before taking Trazodone.
-Likewise, those who wish to stop taking Trazodone should wait 14 days before taking an MAOI.
+People who have used an MAO Inhibitor (MAOI) such as Isocarboxazid, Linezolid, Phenelzine, Rasagiline, or others must wait at least 14 days before taking Trazodone.
+Likewise, those who stop taking Trazodone should wait 14 days before taking an MAOI.

-Although it is not very common, it is still possible for someone to suffer an allergic reaction to Trazodone.
+Although not very common, it’s possible for someone to suffer an allergic reaction to Trazodone.
 Symptoms of an allergic reaction include hives, difficulty breathing, and swelling.
-One should never use Trazodone if they are allergic, or being treated with methylene blue injections.
+People shouldn’t take Trazodone if they are allergic or being treated with methylene blue injections.
 Allergic reactions can be life-threatening and require emergency medical attention.

 It is possible to overdose on Trazodone.
 Overdosing on Trazodone is usually not life-threatening but can occur if someone takes too much of the medication.
-When serotonin accumulates in the body it is referred to as serotonin syndrome and can result in mild to severe symptoms that include:
+When too much serotonin accumulates in the body, serotonin syndrome can result.
+It may present with mild to severe symptoms that include: